andypiper/andypiper/README.md

 💖 [OMG](https://andypiper.omg.lol)

-- I'm one of the co-hosts of the weekly technology podcast 🎙️ [Games at Work dot biz](https://gamesatwork.biz) - you can find us on all of the major podcast directories.
+- I'm one of the co-hosts of the weekly technology podcast 🎙️ [Games at Work dot biz](https://gamesatwork.biz) - you can find us on all the major podcast directories.
 Let us know what you think!
-- I sometimes write longer things on [DEV](https://dev.to/andypiper), [Medium](https://andypiper.medium.com), or on [my own website](https://andypiper.co.uk).
+- I sometimes write longer things on [DEV](https://dev.to/andypiper) or [Medium](https://andypiper.medium.com), but most frequently on [my own website](https://andypiper.co.uk).
 My most recent blog posts are listed above.
 - I have [a newsletter](https://buttondown.email/andypiper) 📮 which gets sent to subscribers on an occasional basis.
 I haven't sent one out for ages.
 I should get on that.

 ### Code (beyond GitHub)

-- I use [Glitch](https://glitch.com/@andypiper) and [Replit](https://replit.com/@andypiper) as platforms for quick apps and demos.
 - I'm on [Codeberg](https://codeberg.org/andypiper).
 - I'm on [GitLab](https://gitlab.com/andypiper).
 - I have a [RoutineHub profile](https://routinehub.co/user/andypiper) for Apple Shortcuts.